lucas75/lucas75/README.md

   with more than 400 employees.

-* I embraced agile methodologies, devops and bigdata even before they was called that and I have difficult to understand senior developers that aren't also a busness specialists and responsible by the business goals of the company/department.
-Afer all, the developer must understand what is being developed will be used for.
+* I embraced agile methodologies, devops and bigdata even before they was called that.
+I have difficult to understand developers that aren't also busness specialists and responsible by the business goals of the company/department they work for.

 * As developers we study the rules of information and processing like data relations, dependency, queues, division of work, parallel processing and this makes us capable of percieving things about the company business that very few people can.

-* I found important to understand the algorithms, languages and plataforms can be learned in weeks to months.
-But the knowledge of the purpose of the informations, data modelling and algorithms that make a difference.
+* And the characteristics of the products are dictated by the side effects of the technologies used and the design of a software will dictate where people must be allocated on the company.

 * I begin my professional carrer as a C/C++ developer, but quickly moved to java/php on the server side.
 There is a lot of better languages than